 Getting Your Harbor Tour Tickets

-We might be biased, but we think Seattle CityPASS is the best way to experience an Argosy Cruises Harbor Tour.
-You can present your CityPASS ticket or voucher at the Argosy Reservation Center at Pier 55 to receive a timed boarding pass.
+We might be biased, but we think Seattle CityPASS® tickets are the best way to experience an Argosy Cruises Harbor Tour.
+You can present your CityPASS® tickets at the Argosy Reservation Center at Pier 55 to receive a timed boarding pass.

 You should note the difference between the "Opening Time" and "Cruise Time" of each sailing.
 Opening Time is the earliest time you may board the boat, while Cruise Time is when the ship actually departs.

 The Harbor Cruise has snacks and sandwiches available to buy on board, as well as a fully serviced bar with local beer, wine, specialty cocktails and soft drinks available for purchase.

 There is also a small gift area on board where you can pick up some souvenirs.